 Sickness, weight gain, fatigue and digestive issues are signs that something is out of balance, not that your body is broken.
 They are calls to action to make changes in your life, to let go of stressful triggers, NOT to start a diet.

-If the issues you experience are mild or non-life-threatening, creating lifestyle change to reinstate balance will help your body function at its best.
+If the issues you experience are mild or non-life-threatening, creating lifestyle changes to reinstate balance will help your body function at its best.

 Tap into your inner nutritionist, your most trusted source of nutritional advice.